RenRenJuan/DACLIPS/README.md

 Basically it's a low level Data Acquistion system married to CLIPS.
-Some wide swathes of it are tested and worked out fundtionality but ATM it's still just a sketch, albeit a huge one with a lot of proven code in embedded packages such as boost, xmlrpc/c, and of course CLIPS.
+Some wide swathes of it are tested and worked out functionality but ATM it's still just a sketch, albeit a huge one with a lot of proven code in embedded packages such as boost, xmlrpc/c, and of course CLIPS.